FacturAPI/facturapi-node/README.md

 There's more you can do with this library: List, retrieve, update, and remove Customers, Products and Invoices.

-Visit the documentation at https://docs.facturapi.io.
+Visit the full documentation at http://docs.facturapi.io.

 ## Help